 The most common staining questions arise when a woman finds blood on toilet paper.
 The easiest way to avoid such questions is to avoid looking at toilet paper.
 There is no obligation to look at toilet paper, and the easiest strategy is not to do so.

 If a woman does look, and sees red staining, she should ask a specific halachic question about her status.
 She can ask a question even if she has already discarded the toilet paper.
 However, if she retains the paper, being able to evaluate the shade may provide grounds for leniency.
 The answer will depend on several factors:

 Sephardic authorities generally rule that blood on toilet paper does not make one niddah.

 For Ashkenazim, the issue is more complicated and the ruling will depend on the factors below.

 How soon after urinating did she wipe herself?

-- If a woman wiped within 15 seconds of urinating, then we suspect that the sensation of urinating may have masked a hargashah.
-In that case, a stain on toilet paper would make her niddah even if it is smaller than a gris.
+For those who follow Ashkenazi rulings, if a woman wiped within seconds of urinating, then we suspect that the sensation of urinating may have masked a hargashah.
+In that case, barring other mitigating factors, a stain on toilet paper would make her niddah even if it is smaller than a gris.